8. Display screen equipment (DSE) information

 Do not type for long periods, take frequent breaks.
 Alternate fingers.
 Use supports which keep your wrist in a neutral position.Consider regular hand stretching exercises.

 University employees (persons who hold a contract of employment with the University of Edinburgh) who regularly use display screen equipment (DSE/VDU) are entitled to a vision test and eye examination upon request.

 Information on University approved Opticians and alternate options can be found at:

 The School will not cover the cost of any corrective spectacles which are not relevant to DSE work and are used for different purposes.

 Employees who wish to go to some other optician may do so but the School is not required to pay for tests carried out by another optician.
 To find out whether Informatics are prepared to assist you must first seek the approval of the Safety Adviser to agree the arrangements for reimbursement of costs.
-An employee will be required to pay the initial costs which will later be reimbursed by the School (to the value of £65) on provision of a receipt clearly stating the employee's full name and that the prescribed corrective spectacles are to be used specifically for work with computer screens.
+An employee will be required to pay the initial costs which will later be reimbursed by the School (to the University accepted value) on provision of a receipt clearly stating the employee's full name and that the prescribed corrective spectacles are to be used specifically for work with computer screens.